Different Types of Infectious Diseases

 - Stomach flu

-Treatment Options for Viruses
+Treatment Options for a Viral Infection

 Viruses are harder to treat than bacterial infections.
 This reflects how viruses operate.
 To kill a virus, the cell where it’s hiding has to be identified and eliminated.
 But no current medications can do both of these two processes simultaneously.
 Instead, there are two major treatment options for viruses: